-The Communication Commission’s role in relation to customer complaints against telecommunications providers is to promote fairness to the customer and ensure adherence to licence conditions.
+The Communication and Utilities Regulatory Authority’s role in relation to customer complaints against telecommunications providers is to promote fairness to the customer and ensure adherence to licence conditions.

 We act within our remit, as set out in the Telecommunications Act 1984 to address complaints.
 We can act as an intermediary between you and your service provider and provide neutral, unbiased feedback and/or advice on your current situation.
 Please note that we are usually unable to mandate a service provider to carry out a particular action.